mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

   The last opTime reported by the server; an ObjectId or null.
   (Only mongos and shard servers record this field when monitoring config servers as replica sets.)
+* idleWriteFrequencyMS:
+  The "idleWriteFrequencyMillis" from the server's most recent ismaster response.
+  Default 10,000 (10 seconds).
 * type: a `ServerType`_ enum value.
 Default Unknown.
 * minWireVersion, maxWireVersion:
   the wire protocol version range supported by the server.